troperville

 Dead Man's Hand

-A Dead Man's Hand, also known as "aces and eights", is a poker hand consisting of two black aces, two black eights, and (traditionally) the nine of diamonds.
-It was supposedly the hand drawn by Wild Bill Hickok before his death, although this is unsubstantiated.
+A Dead Man's Hand, also known as "aces and eights", is a poker hand containing two black aces and two black eights.
+It was supposedly the hand drawn by Wild Bill Hickok before Hickok was shot dead in the middle of a poker game, although this is unsubstantiatednote .
 This hand is now considered unlucky, despite being better than over 95% of five-card hands.
+It is the lowest/weakest hand in poker to have a name.

-In modern fiction, this particular hand is often used as a type of Portent Of Doom, often signifying that the character who drew it is soon to die.
+In modern fiction, this particular hand is often used as a type of Portent of Doom, often signifying that the character who drew it is soon to die.
+Frequently in a Gambling Brawl.

 Particularly likely to be found in The Western.
 For cards that are literally deadly, see Death Dealer.